Meet the 2017-2019 CPD Research Fellows

-Selected from a competitive pool of international applicants by an independent faculty review committee, Abdenur, Trent, and Fullerton will each oversee a substantive research project that will yield at least two outputs, including one publication for the Center’s publication series, CPD Perspectives on Public Diplomacy, during their two-year terms.
-USC graduate students will be recruited to assist with each of these projects in the coming months.
+Reviewed by an independent faculty review committee and selected from a competitive pool of international applicants, Ahmed, Benstead and Ingenhoff will each oversee a substantive research project that will yield at least two outputs, including a publication for the Center’s publication series, CPD Perspectives on Public Diplomacy, during their two-year term.

 About the CPD Research Fellowship Program

-In August 2009, the Center launched a new research fellowship program designed to support and publicize the work of scholars and practitioners of public diplomacy.
-Every year, the Center selects three non-resident fellows, each serving a two-year term.
+In August 2009, the Center launched the research fellowship program.
+Designed to support and publicize the work of scholars and practitioners of public diplomacy, each year, the Center selects three non-resident fellows, each serving a two-year term.

 For a full list of current CPD Research Fellows, click here.